wp-plugins/gotmls/readme.txt

 Added more info about registration to the readme file, Updated timthumb replacement patch to version 2.8.10, and fixed menu option placement.

 = 1.2.04.08 =
-Fixed option to exclude directories and added support for winblows servers using BACKSLASH directory structures.

-= 1.2.04.04 =
-Changed definition updates to write to the DB instead of a file and added better messages about available updates.
+Fixed option to exclude directories, added support for winblows servers using BACKSLASHES, changed definition updates to write to the DB instead of a file, and added better messages about available updates.

 = 1.2.03.28 =
-Fixed registration form.

-= 1.2.03.27 =
-Fixed some of the links on the settings page.
+Fixed registration form and some of the links on the settings page.

 = 1.2.03.23 =
 First BETA versions available for WordPress.